TechNexion-customization/ubuntu-tn/README.md

 It works, please reboot the system and check the partition 2 size, it should be chagned.

-## How to enabling the 3G/4G mobile communication function on XFCE Network-Manager
+## How to enabling the 3G/4G mobile function on XFCE Network-Manager
 --------

 Prepare a CDMA type or LTE type modules, and click onto our mini PCIE or M.2 connector of baseboard.